On the Structural Dimension of Sliced Inverse Regression: Introduction

 It becomes more challenging to study the properties of SIR in the high-dimensional regime, where the dimension $p$ could be comparable to or even larger than $n$. \cite{lin2018consistency} studied the situation where $\delta:=\lim p/n$ is a constant and proved that the SIR estimator for the central space is consistent if and only if $\delta=0$.
-They proposed a modification, DT-SIR, which is consistent in the high-dimensional setting under the sparsity assumption that the central space only depends on a small proportion of the predictors.
-We hereafter call by \emph{sparse SIR} any method that modifies the original SIR so as to estimate the central space under the sparsity assumption. \cite{lin2021optimality} established the minimax rate optimality of sparse SIR over a large class of high dimensional multiple-index models. \cite{lin2019sparse} proposed the Lasso-SIR algorithm, which is computationally efficient and achieves the minimax rate.
+To deal with the challenges in high-dimensional settings, they proposed the DT-SIR method that is consistent under the sparsity assumption that the central space only depends on a small proportion of the predictors.
+We hereafter call by \emph{sparse SIR} any method that modifies the original SIR so as to estimate the central space under the sparsity assumption. \cite{lin2021optimality} established the minimax rate optimality of sparse SIR over a large class of high-dimensional multiple-index models. \cite{lin2019sparse} proposed the Lasso-SIR algorithm, which is computationally efficient and achieves the minimax rate.
 In a different setting, \cite{tan2020sparse} studied the minimax rates under various loss functions and proposed a computationally tractable adaptive estimation scheme for sparse SIR.

-There are still some limitations in the theory of high-dimensional SIR despite the mentioned progress.
-First of all, existing minimax theories are restricted because they assume that \emph{the structural dimension} $d$ (i.e., the dimension of the central space $\mc S$) is either bounded or fixed \citep{lin2021optimality,tan2020sparse}.
-It is of interest to relax this assumption and establish the minimax rate for estimating the central space when $d$ is large (i.e., there is no constant upper bound on $d$).
-Determining this minimax rate can help explain the observed poor performance of SIR for large $d$ (e.g., $d \geqs 5$).
-While this problem has been observed in previous literature (e.g., \cite{ferre1998determining, lin2021optimality}), no theoretical explanation has been provided so far.

-Secondly, a crucial technical condition used in previous studies remains unclear. \cite{lin2018consistency} introduced the sliced stable condition (SSC, see Definition \ref{def:strong-sliced-stable}) to obtain the ``key lemma", which is a concentration inequality for the SIR estimator of the conditional covariance matrix $\bLambda:=\mr{Cov}(\bbE[\vX|Y])$.
-This lemma serves as the main technical tool for developing the asymptotics of SIR in \cite{lin2018consistency,lin2019sparse,lin2021optimality}.
-However, the main drawback of SSC is its lack of clarity.
-This issue is partially addressed in \cite{lin2018consistency,lin2021optimality}, which showed that SSC can be derived from a slight modification of the smoothness and tail conditions proposed by \cite{hsing1992asymptotic}.
-Although SSC and the modified smoothness and tail conditions are considered as relatively mild, they are defined in terms of the central curve $\vm(y) = \E[\vX|Y=y]$ and thus it remains unclear how to verify whether a specific index model satisfies these conditions.
-This lack of clarity in the conditions poses challenges for further theoretical development of high-dimensional SDR.